zuri-training/Team-59_QRGen/README.md

 ## Testing

+For testing purposes, connect your computer the same network as the device you are using to scan.
+This is necessary because the project is not hosted yet.

-After cloning the repository, using;
+After cloning the repository, create a virtual environment using;

                 virtualenv <virtual-environment-name>